arunma/rafting/README.md

 ## Overview

 **Rafting** is a learning project that aims to provide a concise implementation of the Raft consensus algorithm in Rust.
-The primary goal is to serve as a learning resource for myself and individuals interested in understanding distributed systems and consensus algorithms.

 ## Features